 - Mastodon isn’t a single service.
 It is an open source app that runs on multiple “instances” but are optionally connected together.
 So an Admin can run an instance for his soccer team to track their weekly progress but, optionally, connect it to other soccer team instances or even all public instances.
 Instances can also be completely private.
 Imagine having Twitter for just your family.
 With Mastodon that is possible.

 - Think of Mastodon like email + microblog + Twitter.
 Just like you can have email addresses on multiple domains (like Gmail or work email) you can, but are not required to, have multiple accounts across different instances of Mastodon.
 It is a good microblogging solution due to its slightly longer character count restrictions.
 And, it is like Twitter because most of the lessons that platform has learned have been absorbed into Mastodon such as mentions, hashtags, etc.

 - On Twitter my username is @cdevroe.
-On Mastodon my username is @email@example.com – So my username includes the instance I’m on.
+On Mastodon my username is @email@example.com (update August 2018: I’m now on a new instance) – So my username includes the instance I’m on.
 If I were on more instances (I’m not, currently) I’d have other usernames.
 This is similar to email.
 My personal email is firstname.lastname@example.org and my work email is email@example.com

 - Mastodon isn’t an overnight success.
 In fact, the seed was planted over 10 years ago.
 Mastodon is an app (built using Ruby on Rails for the geeks) that uses the OStatus protocols to create a federated, or shared, timeline across instances.
 In other words, users on one instance can see the posts of users on other instances via a shared timeline.